Carlton Fisk: Chicago White Sox (1981–1993)

 On May 16, 1984, Fisk accomplished the rare feat of hitting for the cycle in Comiskey Park against the Kansas City Royals.
 Fisk's triple in the bottom of the seventh inning off Dan Quisenberry was the only triple he hit in the season.
 Injuries once again befell Fisk in the 1984 season, limiting him to just 102 games and a .231 average.
 The experience led him to begin a new training regimen which he used for the rest of his career.
 In his Hall of Fame induction speech, Fisk credited White Sox strength and conditioning coach Phil Claussen for his turnaround.
 Claussen introduced Fisk to a more scientific approach to physical conditioning which included long sessions of weight training.
 Fisk often credited the training program with extending his career.

 In 1985, following the advent of his new training program, Fisk had the most productive offensive year of his career.
-He hit 37 home runs and drove in 107 runs, both career-high numbers; the home run numbers tied Dick Allen's 13-year White Sox single-season record.
+He hit 37 home runs and drove in 107 runs, both career-high numbers; the home run numbers tied Dick Allen's 13-year White Sox single-season record and was the AL single-season record for home runs hit by a primary catcher until it was broken by Salvador Perez in 2021.
 At the age of 37, Fisk tied his career high for stolen bases (17).
 He was voted to the All-Star team, won the Silver Slugger award and finished 13th in the A.L.
 MVP voting.

 On August 4, 1985, Fisk caught all nine innings of Tom Seaver's complete game 300th career victory, which was played in Yankee Stadium.
 Fisk caught Bobby Thigpen as he set the then-record for most saves in a season (57) in 1990.
 In 2005, Jack McDowell credited Fisk as being instrumental in his development into a pitcher who won the Cy Young Award in 1993.